 \section{Background on pipe dream complexes}

-\bd The {\bf (Rothe) diagram} of a permutation $\pi$ is the collection of boxes $D(\pi)=\{(\pi_j,i): i<j, \pi_i>\pi_j\}$.
+We let $S_n$ denote the set of permutations of size $n$. \bd The {\bf (Rothe) diagram} of a permutation $\pi\in S_n$ is the collection of boxes $D(\pi)=\{(\pi_j,i): i<j, \pi_i>\pi_j\}$.
 It can be visualized by considering the boxes left in the $n\times n$ grid after we cross out the boxes appearing south and east of each 1 in the permutation matrix for $\pi$. \ed

 Notice that no two permutations can give the same diagram.
-We will consider permutations of the form $\pi=1\pi'$ where $\pi'$ is a dominant permutation of $\{2,\ldots,n\}$, i.e., the diagram of $\pi$ is a partition with north-west most box at position $(2,2)$.
+We will consider permutations of the form $\pi=1\pi'$ where $\pi'$ is a {\bf dominant permutation} of $\{2,\ldots,n\}$, i.e., the diagram of $\pi$ is a partition with north-west most box at position $(2,2)$.
+Dominant permutations can be equivalently defined as the $132$-avoiding permutations, and there are Catalan many for fixed size.
 Our convention is to encode the partition by the number of boxes in each column.

-\bd A {\bf pipe dream} for $\pi\in S_n$ is a tiling of an $n\times n$ matrix with two tiles, crosses $\textcross$ and elbows $\textelbow$, such that \begin{enumerate} \item all tiles in the weak south-east triangle are elbows, and \item if we write $1,2,\ldots, n$ on the left and follow the strands (ignoring second crossings among the same strands) they come out on the top and read $\pi$. \end{enumerate} A pipe dream is {\bf reduced} if no two strands cross twice. \ed
+\bd A {\bf pipe dream} for $\pi\in S_n$ is a tiling of an $n\times n$ matrix with two tiles, crosses $\textcross$ and elbows $\textelbow$, such that \begin{enumerate} \item all tiles in the weak south-east triangle of the $n\times n$ matrix are elbows, and \item if we write $1,2,\ldots, n$ on the left and follow the strands (ignoring second crossings among the same strands) they come out on the top and read $\pi$. \end{enumerate} A pipe dream is {\bf reduced} if no two strands cross twice. \ed

-\bd The {\bf pipe dream complex} $PD(\pi)$ of a permutation $\pi\in S_n$ is the simplicial complex with vertices given by entries on the north west triangle of an $n\times n$-matrix and facets given by the elbows in the reduced pipe dreams for $\pi$. \ed
+\bd The {\bf pipe dream complex} $PD(\pi)$ of a permutation $\pi\in S_n$ is the simplicial complex with vertices given by entries on the northwest triangle of an $n\times n$-matrix and facets given by the elbow positions in the reduced pipe dreams for $\pi$. \ed